 In case any category 2 interests are declared, the assessor or inspector would be restricted from assessment or inspection or any other activities related to the companies in which there is an interest held.
-See section 9.
+See section 8.

-8.3 Other ad hoc roles
+7.3 Other ad hoc experts

-Ad Hoc roles (e.g. Interpretors) must not be current employees of the pharmaceutical or associated industry.
+Ad Hoc experts must not be current employees of the pharmaceutical or associated industry.
 They may hold other interests of category 1, 2 and 3 and need to declare them.
 However, where they hold such interests, this may create or be perceived as creating a conflict of interest for them in carrying out their duties with respect to a particular inspection.

-This will involve the ad hoc role being restricted from inspections or any other activities related to the companies in which there is an interest held.
-See section 9.
+This will involve the ad hoc experts being restricted from assessments, inspections or any other activities related to the companies in which there is an interest held.
+See section 8.

-9. Action to be taken following a Declaration of Interests: achieving an efficient process
+8. Action to be taken following a Declaration of Interests: achieving an efficient process